letsencrypt/website/DOCUMENTATION.md

 ```

-## If that page must appears in the docs index
+## If that page must appear in the docs index

 The file `layouts/_default/shortcodes/docs_index.md` must be updated.